drangara/MFIX-Exa/docs/source_docs/qb/biseg.rst

 mixture in the bed.

-The optimal batch segregation experiment is simulated with MFiX-Exa 19.08 discretized onto a :math:`8 \times 24 \times 8` mesh.
+The optimal batch segregation experiment is simulated with MFIX-Exa 19.08 discretized onto a :math:`8 \times 24 \times 8` mesh.
 No-slip walls are set at vertical domain extents with a mass inflow and pressure outflow at bottom and top, respectively.
 The :cpp:`Gidaspow` drag law is applied.